smarie/python-parsyfiles/README.md

 df = parse_item('./demo/simple_collection/c', Dict[str, DataFrame])
 ```

-You may notice that the `typing` module is used here to entirely specify the type of item to parse.
-This item is a dictionary with string keys (the file names) and DataFrame values (the parsed file contents).
+The `typing` module is used here to entirely specify the type of item that you want to parse (`Dict[str, DataFrame]`).
+The parsed item will  be a dictionary with string keys (the file names) and DataFrame values (the parsed file contents).

-You may parse a `list`, a `set`, or a `tuple` exactly the same way:
+You may parse a `list`, a `set`, or a `tuple` exactly the same way, using the corresponding `typing` class:

 ```python
 from parsyfiles import parse_item